danmacklin/erlang_cep/README.md

 2. joins - An array or arrays of joined data.  [ [FeedName, WindowName, [ Joined Rows ]] ].
 Each joined row is an array of one or more elements.
 3. row - A String containing the new data.
 4. otherRow - A string holding data from the previous match.
 Only used in "matchRecognise" windows, where the new data is compared against the last successful match, rather than a hard coded rule.
+5. sequence - The current number of matches within this window.
+Use this number and an array of parameters to perform complex matches.
-5. first - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.
+6. matchRecogniseFirst - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.

 As an example this function will match if the price is greater than 1.00.

-    <<"var rowFunction = function(parameters, joins, row, otherRow, first){
+    <<"var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){

     							var myObject = JSON.parse(row);
     							symbol = myObject.symbol;